foxfox59/lyllyplayer/README.md

 	- Notification area has a context menu for playback
   - Known issues:
     - Playlist becomes slow (but not unusable) with large playlists - around ~15000 items for me, YMMV
+- 1.3.1: fixes a small bug with the playlist window getting stuck on the wrong display on multi-monitor setups
 - 1.3.0: playlist and search improvements
   - Ability to import YT playlists from your account (!!)
     - Best-effort using yt-dlp and browser cookie.
 This might not work for you and/or break at any given time.
 I'm intentionally trying to avoid having to use API tokens as I want this to be as turnkey as possible.